 - headlight / lamp

 IMPORTANT – We want our farm to be a place where people can distance themselves from any kind of addiction and get a healthier lifestyle – showing our kids a better example at the same time – therefore drinking alcohol and using drugs are not allowed here.
 When selecting volunteers, we will give preference to non-smokers.

 Cultural / learning experience

-Volunteers will live and work with a Khmer woman (Sinya, the project manager) and a group of volunteers from all around the world (maximum 10).
+Volunteers will live and work with a Khmer woman (Sinya, the project director) and a group of volunteers from all around the world (maximum 10-15).
 They might also interact with Sinya’s parents, daughter, and nephew – even though they don’t speak English – as well as kids from the village.
 We have hosted a few Cambodian volunteers and want to have more in the future to develop interaction between locals and foreigners.
 We still do our best to share the Khmer culture and encourage volunteers to explore the area in their free time to get a feel of the local life.

 Other than that, volunteers will have the opportunity to learn about gardening / permaculture, mushrooms cultivation, natural building, cooking (making tofu, Khmer recipes) and many other things depending on other people present at the same time – volunteers don’t only learn from us but also from each other.

 We welcome new volunteers every Monday and ask our usual tuk-tuk driver to pick them up at the durian roundabout in Kampot at 2 pm – the price for the ride is 13 dollars, shared between the number of volunteers coming that day.
 If you travel by your own means, we will send you the exact location on Google Maps.

 On the day off, we can arrange a tuk-tuk for the volunteers who want to go to Kampot, Kep, or the local sightseeing attractions (more information below).
 We also have an automatic motorbike (only for people with driving experience) and 2 bicycles available for rent.

 Here are the main sightseeing attractions in our area:

 - a small village – 3km away